In this article you will find:

 Can You Let Your Dog Eat Clams?

-Yes, dogs can eat cooked clams as long as they don’t have shellfish allergies.
+Yes, dogs can safely eat clams (cooked) or even steamed clams as long as they don’t have shellfish allergies.

 Clam is highly nutritious and is an excellent source of protein.
 And we know for a fact that protein is a critical part of your dog's diet.
 It will keep your pup's weight under control and help him develop muscle strength.